 Went out for my daily ride today in the Driftwood Hill Country area.
-Started on Hwy 967 but it turned into a real life version of GTA and the old arcade game Frogger.
+Started on Hwy 967 but it turned into a real-life version of GTA and the arcade game Frogger.
 Felt like an action-hero on my Ninja, narrowly escaping the bad guys on what’s supposed to be a Texas ‘backroad.’
 Not anymore.
-This two lane highway is bustling with work trucks, commuters, and dirt trucks speeding by like Transformers and Optimus Prime.
+This two lane highway is bustling with work trucks, commuters, and dirt trucks speeding by like heroic Transformers with their leader Optimus Prime.
 They kick up loose rocks that tumble across the asphalt like crap dice.

-Started off good.
-Found that sweet spot in the powerband, ready to hit warp speed like Hans Solo, when Chewbacca stops me and tells me there’s 5-0 haulin ass our way.
-Black squad car with flashing lights, his tie and arm out the window waving for everyone to slow down.
+Started off nice.
+Found that sweet spot in the powerband, ready to hit warp speed like some Hans Solo, when I see 5-0 haulin ass our way.
+Black cop car with flashing lights, his tie and arm out the window waving for everyone to slow down.
 I downshift, perplexed, and stop.
 Then I see the yellow flags on a white truck behind him.
 OVERSIZE LOAD.
 Behind that white truck was an Imperial Starship Destroyer of a ‘house’ from the Great Depression headed right for me.
-It encompassed the entirety of the highway, both lanes.
+Oh no. It encompassed the entirety of the highway, both lanes.
 It was coming at a good clip, too, with no intention of stopping.

 The house blasts by me with a gust of wind, and he lets off one last, long honk by me.
 Where’s Dorothy and Toto?

 I made it.
 Not sure what more trucker boy wanted from me.
 You gotta police escort, a fullback blocking for you waving yellow flags, and the whole damn road.
 I had inches on the shoulder, and you had a parade of trucks and automobiles following behind you.
 What more do you want, mate??